rjashby/Bakery.Solution/README.md

 #### By _**Ryan Ashby**_

-#### _This application allows a user to input their order for bread and pastries, which will give them a total for each, and a grand total for their order._
+#### _This application allows a user to input their order for bread and pastries, which will give them a total for each, as well as a grand total for their entire order._

 ### _Link to GitHub Repository_